Kendall Jenner Opens Up About Being A ‘Love At First Sight Type Of Person’ In Candid Interview

 Kendall Jenner is dishing all about her love life and how it doesn’t take long for her to fall in love.

 People reports that Jenner, 23, revealed a plethora of details regarding her personal life when she was interviewed by her sister Kourtney Kardashian for Kardashian’s lifestyle website Poosh.
-The supermodel, who is notorious for rarely sharing about her life outside of her career, gushes about love during the interview and compares finding it to when she discovered modeling and horseback riding, which is two of her greatest passions.
+The supermodel, who is notorious for rarely sharing anything about her life outside of her career, gushes about love during the interview and compares finding it to when she discovered modeling and horseback riding, which is two of her greatest passions.
 Jenner said she connects the “undeniable feeling” she has for both passions to her love life.
-The Keeping Up with the Kardashians star also stated that she knows if she’ll connect with someone shortly after their first meeting.
+The Keeping Up With the Kardashians star also stated that she knows if she’ll connect with someone shortly after their first meeting.

 “I am very much someone who, I am love at first sight type of person,” she said.
 “I know I am gonna fall in love with you the second that I meet you.
 I have this overwhelming feeling.
 And that doesn’t happen a lot for me.
 I am not the kind of person who can gradually fall in love with someone.
 I don’t understand that.
 I’m a really straightforward person.”